Joint & Dual Programs

 University of St. Gallen, Switzerland

-Candidates may apply to the dual degree by submitting one application to The Fletcher School.
+Candidates may apply to the dual degree by submitting one application to Fletcher.
 Students pay tuition and receive scholarship aid at the institution where they are enrolled each semester.

-Students participating in the program will obtain both a Master of Laws in International Law (LL.M.) from Fletcher, and a Master in International Law (MIL) from St. Gallen after one and half to two years of study, depending on course selection.
+Students participating in the program will obtain both a Master of Laws in International Law (LLM) from Fletcher, and a Master in International Law (MIL) from St. Gallen after one and half to two years of study, depending on course selection.
 Students can begin the program at either institution, and will cross-count courses to fulfill all requirements.
-Students will write a Capstone thesis under the supervision of faculty from both institutions.

 College of Europe, Bruges, Belgium and Natolin, Poland

-Students in the Master of Arts in Transatlantic Affairs (MATA) spend one year on each side of the Atlantic.
+Students in the Master of Arts in Transatlantic Affairs (MATA) spend one year on each side of the Atlantic in this joint degree program, administered in conjunction with the College of Europe.
 The first year will be dedicated to course work.
-Students starting the MATA program at The Fletcher School will gain breadth of knowledge through coursework across the School's three divisions: International Law and Organizations; Diplomacy, History and Politics; and Economics and International Business.
+Students starting the MATA program at Fletcher will gain breadth of knowledge through coursework across the School's three divisions: International Law and Organizations; Diplomacy, History and Politics; and Economics and International Business.
 For students starting the MATA program at the College of Europe, they will follow one of the five study tracks (Interdisciplinary Studies; Economic Studies; International Relations and Diplomacy; Legal Studies; or Political and Governance Studies) and follow a tailor-made curriculum composed of some of the compulsory and optional courses offered in those programs.
 Additionally, a joint, year-long and project-oriented course on transatlantic affairs is required for all MATA students.

 Department of Urban and Environmental Policy, Tufts University